Bleeck/UE_Workshop/Session_1.md

 ###

-    Note: Optionally you can also set it's default value (if it differs from the standard default value of the specified type).
+    Note: Optionally you can also set it's default value (if you need it to differ from the standard default value of the specified type).

     You do this by selecting the variable and going into the Details panel.
 That is where you can set a different initialization value for this specific variable.

     The default value for integer variables is 0, and for our use case we don't need to change it.

 ###